 More important, and insidious, though, is the issue of information warfare.
 It’s not entirely clear to what extent this is currently happening.
 The Guardian reports that leaked documents indicate that TikTok does censor content related to the Tiananmen Massacre, Tibetan independence, and Falun Gong.
 BuzzFeed found no evidence of censorship related to Hong Kong in an investigation last year.
 For better or worse, I don’t think any of those things are common topics of discussion among American 13 year-olds today.
 Fortunately, it seems like just surreptitiously buying ad space to target certain demographics, like Russia did on Facebook in 2016, might not work that well given limited targeting ability on the platform.
 But if TikTok were to quietly start removing videos that were critical of some controversial Chinese government action under widespread debate in the US, or bumping videos supportive of one or another candidate in the upcoming presidential election, how long would it take for Zoomers to notice?
 What percentage of users would believe the reports that their virtual hangout of choice was being distorted in accordance with CCP diktat?
 Moreover, what would they do about it?
 Sure, users have options, but network effects make switching social media platforms difficult.

 In the context of the upcoming 2020 election in the US, it’s not clear that China would even have a clear preference for one or the other candidate.
 In a race where both candidates will be bludgeoning each other with accusations of panda-hugging and competing over dragon-slaying bona fides, there is obviously no “friend of China” in the running.
 Ironically, if anything, China might actually like to help Trump get re-elected.
 Trump damages US interests and global influence, which suits Chinese aims quite well.
 On the other hand, while shooting himself in the foot, he is liable also to haphazardly riddle China with bullets out of the same loosely grasped machine gun.
 Biden, while he may represent more of a return to “hegemonic” form for the US, would likely be a more reasonable negotiating partner.
-Would generally “sowing discord” be an attractive enough goal to risk the public opinion backlash?
-It seems like a platform that is mostly humor and entertainment would not be terribly cost-effective for this purpose, at least as compared to eminently rage-scrollable Twitter and Facebook.
+Would generally “sowing discord” be an attractive enough goal to risk a possible public opinion backlash were Chinese meddling in 2020 to be exposed as Russian meddling was in 2016?
+It seems like a platform that is mostly humor and entertainment would not be terribly cost-effective for the cultivation of grapes of partisan wrath, at least as compared to eminently rage-scrollable Twitter and Facebook.

 We can take some temporary consolation as well in the fact that much of TikTok’s userbase is not old enough to vote yet anyways.
 According to my rough analysis based on user data from April of this year, we could expect some ~20 million voters to have been active on TikTok in the first half of the year (I would love to see more up-to-date data on TikTok users in the US broken down by age group).
 At the time of the closest gap in polling numbers between Biden and Trump back in April, about 11 million Americans made the difference between a prospective Biden victory and a Trump victory.
 Today, that number is more like 25 million.
 Under reasonable assumptions of growth in TikTok’s userbase among over-18s, and voter turnout for the 2020 election, essentially all voters on TikTok would have to be currently planning to vote for Biden and change their mind before the election for TikTok to have been causally responsible for a second term of Trump.
 This is exceedingly unlikely.

 2024, though, we must remember, is only a few short years away.
-4, to be exact.
 By that time, many Zoomers will be eligible to vote.
 Their emerging political consciousness will have been shaped by both the events of 2020 and their media consumption environment in the intervening years.
-I’m not particularly excited about the latter, even if not to any great extent the former, conforming to the conveniences of the CCP.
+I’m not particularly excited about the latter conforming to the conveniences of the CCP, even if the former does not to any great extent.
 The clock, indeed, is ticking.